touchlab/Kermit/README.md

 }
 ```

-### Log
+### 2. Log

 ```kotlin
 Logger.i { "Hello World" }
 ```

+By default, Kermit includes a logger for each native platform that is configured for development.
+On Android it writes to Logcat, on iOS it writes to OSLog, and for JS it writes to console.

 The rest of the docs explain more detailed options, but at this point you should be able to log from common
 code.

-### Defaults

-By default, Kermit adds one Logger instance.
-The choice of default logger is basically the best option for local development.
-On Android, it is Logcat, for JS it just logs to console.
-On iOS, the logs go to OSLog but also get some visual style to help hightlight the severity.

-Production deployments may want a different configuration.

 ## Basic Concepts